-- To be conducted at RTP levels 3, 2 and 1 - Screening sheet in Appendix 3 - Ensure screening is conducted in a suitable area away from venue entrances, ensuring good social distancing practices, i.e. far end of car park - If a line of people forms, they should all maintain 2m distance between them - Temperature to be taken on arrival to the venue, outside in the carpark and documented.
+- To be conducted at RTP levels 3, 2 and 1 - Screening sheet in Appendix 3 All basketball related activity requires screening to take place prior to it (basketball, conditioning classes, technical or tactical sessions) - Ensure screening is conducted in a suitable area away from venue entrances, ensuring good social distancing practices, i.e. far end of car park - If a line of people forms, they should all maintain 2m distance between them and be wearing facd coverings - Temperature to be taken on arrival to the venue, outside in the carpark and documented.
 Temperature to be taken ideally with a handheld infrared thermometer (cost £55 with Fit4Sport, we recommend two per club - one as a backup). - All individuals entering the gym (coaches, players, officials) to complete screening.
 Note down name, along with their temperature and document answers to all screening questions (Appendix 3).
 Only essential coaching staff to run the session should be present, no observers etc.